 Churches and communities around the UK and overseas will join in celebrating Music Sunday on this day, and over the following weeks.
 (We fully understand how challenging it can be to fit an event into a busy schedule, so please hold your Music Sunday event on a different date if you wish.)
 Details of events this year and a summary of celebrations from previous years can be found on the Events tab above.

 RSCM Branches in other parts of the world may be running a similar event on a different date.
 Please contact your local branch for details.
-(Note: much of the information given on this page will be helpful to anyone running a Music Sunday event, but some details are specific to the United Kingdom, in particular the guidance on Gift Aid.).
+Please note that although much of the information given on this page will be helpful to anyone running a Music Sunday event, some details, and in particular the guidance on Gift Aid, are specific to the United Kingdom.

 The funds raised by Music Sunday are shared equally between your church or community and the RSCM.
 Locally, you might choose to raise funds for choirs, music libraries, or to support church music in whatever way is needed locally.
 The RSCM will use the money you raise to support its work of training and supporting church musicians everywhere.
 Importantly, you will also be raising awareness of the key role of music in worship.